SriramSrinivas/CIST1300-Introduction-to-Web/README.md

 ## Online Discussion Area
 I have setup an online discussion board on slack.com for usage in this class.
 If you decide to work on a group project, I can create some private channels for you to work on, but I want to be able to participate in your conversations - so please use the space on slack.

-Go to https://cist1300-001.slack.com, if you don't have access, please use the invitation link - https://join.slack.com/t/cist1300-001/shared_invite/enQtNTEzMjI1OTY1MjA3LWE4MGQyZDQ0OTQxZTc2MzkwMTJmMTQ4OTllMmE4YmUzNTQ1OGMyZDg4ZjgwYmFjZjM4ZDdhNmQ2YWNmYzQxNDM .
+Go to https://cist1300-001.slack.com, if you don't have access, please use the invitation link - https://join.slack.com/t/cist1300-001/shared_invite/enQtNzI0NzMzNzI5Njg0LTQ3YzZmYzY2NGRmYjY4NDY3OWM2MzJlNjU2MGI0NGEzMDA0NzA2YzgwMzQxMGIwMzViNWJlOWZlNGQ1OWFhNWY.

 ## Location
 All classroom activities will take place in PKI room 260 unless otherwise noted ahead of time.

 ## Syllabus
-### Date/Time: Monday- Wednesday 10:30 AM- 11:45 AM
+### Date/Time: Monday- Wednesday 4:30 PM- 5:45 PM
 ### Instructor :Sriram Srinivasan
 ### Office: PKI 222
 ### Office Hours: Monday (12:00PM - 1:00 PM) or walk-ins anytime the door is open